Good morning, everyone!

 We are now worshiping both at home and in person.
 We will continue to post Sunday services indefinitely and want you to stay safe!
 Mary and Joanna are working mostly from home.
 Tanae is updating our Facebook page, while Rebecca is in charge of our Instagram page and Jack has adopted our Twitter account.
+Tammy’s new Sunday school lesson can be found on our Sunday School page.
 Every day we add a new post right here on the website that automatically pops up on Facebook and Twitter as well.
 If you missed any of this week’s posts, just scroll down to see them!

 CALL TO WORSHIP

 Put away your stresses and fears,

 YOUR WORRIES AND ANXIETIES.